East Linton railway station: History

-Unlike Drem and Dunbar, both East Linton and East Fortune were listed for closure in the first Beeching report, and duly closed on 4 May 1964.
+Unlike Drem and Dunbar, both East Linton and the nearby East Fortune were listed for closure in the first Beeching report, and duly closed on 4 May 1964.

 New station

 A study published in 2013 proposed that East Linton and stations be reopened.
 When Abellio ScotRail took over the franchise in April 2015, they committed to reopening both stations as part of the local Berwick service by December 2016.
 Although Scottish Government and local authority funding was secured, a decision was taken between Transport Scotland and East Lothian Council to integrate the construction of East Linton railway station within a larger programme of works in the next rail investment period of 2019 to 2024.

 Contractors started survey work in early 2020 at the proposed site of the station, which is to the west of the old station site.

-Plans for the railway station were published in October 2020 and submitted in early 2021.
-East Lothian Council's planning committee approved the proposals, which cleared the way for a station open in the village for the first time in more than half a century.
-Preparatory work started in November 2021 with main construction work starting in February 2022 and finishing in November 2023.
+Plans for the railway station were published in October 2020 and submitted in early 2021, and construction work started in December that year.
 The first timetabled train services, operated by ScotRail and TransPennine Express, began on 13 December 2023.

+Facilities

 The station has two 158 m platforms, connected by lifts and a footbridge, and a car park with 114 spaces.
+There are cycle spaces, electric vehicle charging points, ticket machines and waiting shelters.